jroedel/schoenstatt.link/module/JTranslate/README.md

 ## How it works

+1. At the beginning of every php instance, a pattern is added to the `MvcTranslator` including phpArray files in the `/language` folder of every loaded module in the `/module` folder.

+2. At dispatch the Text Domain of the `MvcTranslator` is set to the root namespace of the Controller that is recieving the request.
+This serves to store translations together with the corresponding module.

-1. Untranslated phrases are collected in the TranslationsTable by listening to the `EVENT_MISSING_TRANSLATION` event of the Translator.
+3. Untranslated phrases are collected in the TranslationsTable by listening to the `EVENT_MISSING_TRANSLATION` event of the Translator.

-2. At the `MvcEvent::EVENT_FINISH` event, we add any new phrases to the database.
+4. At the `MvcEvent::EVENT_FINISH` event, we add any new phrases to the database.

-3. When a user edits a phrase from the `admin/translations` page, all translations from that module are written to phpArrays in the `/language` folder of the corresponding module.
-NOTE: Never manually edit a translations php file, as it would be overwritten from the database.
+5. When a user edits a phrase from the `admin/translations` page, all translations from that module are written to phpArrays in the `/language` folder of the corresponding module.
+If the `/language` folder of a particular module doesn't exist, it will be created at this time.
+Phrases that belong to a Text Domain that is not the name of one of the loaded modules will be saved in a subfolder of the `/language` folder in the root.

+**NOTE:** Never manually edit a translations php file, as it would be overwritten from the database.
 If manual changes must be made, make them from the database.